delvtech/hyperdrive-frontend/packages/hyperdrive-queries/README.md

 # Hyperdrive Queries

-Hyperdrive Queries is a TypeScript SDK which provides an easy way to interact with the Hyperdrive AMM in both Web and NodeJS environments.

-## What's included

-- **TypeScript SDK** A VanillaJS library containing everything you need to start working with Hyperdrive.

-- **Queries** a collection of query generators designed to work seamlessly with @tanstack/query, eg: React/Svelte/Solid/Vue.
+Hyperdrive Queries is a collection of query generators designed to work seamlessly with @tanstack/query, eg: React/Svelte/Solid/Vue.

+- **Queries**

 ## Installation